How to use ACF in Post Creation Form

 You will notice the Custom Post Fields with the Field Values appearing in your Post editor.
 Look at the screenshot below to get a better idea.

 Now let’s show you how to integrate an Advanced custom field into your Fluent Form’s post.
 Go back to the Custom Fields and create another Custom field.
 The field label Is it an Affiliate post? is used as an example & the Field Type is Checkbox.
 Then in the Choices option, two options i.e Yes and No have been added.
 Click the Add Field button to save this field.
-Lastly, click the Update button.
+Lastly, click the Publish button.

 Next, go back to the Post form and create a checkbox field there.
 Select the Checkbox Field from the General Fields section.
 Then add the label which is the same as the Advanced field’s label.
 In the Options part, click on the Bulk Edit button.
 Here you have to copy the choices that were added in the custom field & then paste it into the Options editor.
 Click on the Confirm button and Save the form.